Books with Wheels

 8 Laptops (Windows 10)

-All library computers include Microsoft Office 2010 (Word, Excel, PowerPoint, Publisher), Adobe Reader, Mozilla Firefox, Google Chrome,and Internet Explorer.
-Wired computer access is managed by PC Reservation and printing is managed by LPT:One.
-DVD/CD and floppy drives are available for checkout at the Reference Desk.
-For more information, please see our Computer Help brochure.
+All library computers include Microsoft Office 2019 (Word, Excel, PowerPoint, Publisher), Adobe Reader, VLC Media Player, 7-Zip, Mozilla Firefox, Google Chrome,and Internet Explorer.
+Computer access is managed by PC Reservation and printing is managed by LPT:One.
+Floppy drives and headphones are available for checkout at the Reference Desk.
+Flash drives and headphones are also available for purchase For more information, please see our Computer Help brochure.